10 Indonesian Beaches That Are Amazing Year-Round

 Indonesia is known for its beautiful scenery, especially its white sandy beaches and surrounding turquoise waters, along with its amazing food.
-However, as a country made up of thousands of islands and more than 57,000 kilometres of coastline, there are countless Indonesian beaches and it can be hard to know which ones are worth visiting.
+However, as a country made up of thousands of islands and more than 57,000 kilometers of coastline, there are countless Indonesian beaches and it can be hard to know which ones are worth visiting.
 Here to help is our guide to our top 10 picks of beaches in Indonesia, listed in no particular order.
 The best part?
-You can visit these beaches all year around!
+You can visit these beaches all year round!

 If you are particularly looking to visit beaches in Bali, then check out these stunning 12 Bali beaches.